 Basically, I fast 16 hours out of 24, whether I am training or not.
 My body does not get hungry, it burns the fat slowly and efficientlly and goes on burning it at the same rate all day long, because it is not worried about the next time I will feed it.

 Alcohol.
 Everybody wants to know about that one.
 I drink wine every single day.
 Proud wino right here.
 I believe it is the secret to a long and healthy life.
 It is an antioxidant and great for maintaining a healthy heart.
-Ask almost any centinarian or really healthy older person you know and you will find nearly the lot of them drink wine.
+Ask almost any centinarian or really healthy older person you know and you will find nearly the whole lot of them drink wine, particularly red.
 Something about the fermentation of the wine seems to have little effect in raising glucose levels like other alcohols.
 Not the sweet desert wines, but that seems obvious.
 No sugary cocktails.
 Not ever.
 Sometimes a straight up whisky in the winter.
 The point of everything in life is moderation.
 If you cannot drink a glass or two without ending up dancing on the bar top three bottles later, then better not to go there at all.
 I avoid beer though I have occasionally cheated at the end of a long ride when I felt like one.
 Because life’s too short not to, right?

 Speaking of cheating, yes, I do.
 Once your body is fat adapted it can swing in and out of ketosis fairly easily, so one slice of your favourite treat once in awhile is not going to destroy months of good behaviour.
 When I came back from my last race I treated myself to the best ever Napoletan pizza.
 It tasted wonderful right before its after effects kicked in: groggy, a bit of a headache and my stomach felt like it was working overtime.
 Flour is a drug.
 That is why people are addicted to it.
 So when you cheat make it count.